YogeshBommidi/ShipMates/README.md

   -**Node**: for executing server side coding,

-  -**Auth0**: for seamless authintication flow for both client side and server side using JWT,
+  -**Auth0**: for seamless authentication flow for both client side and server side using JWT,

   -**Mantine**: for components,